-John M. and Mary Jo Boler Assistant Professor
+John M. and Mary Jo Boler Collegiate Associate Professor

 Department of Biological Sciences

-- John M. and Mary Jo Boler Assistant Professor, University of Notre Dame, IN 2017-Present
+- John M. and Mary Jo Boler Assistant Professor, University of Notre Dame, IN 2017-2022

 - Instructor, Department of Cancer Biology, The University of Texas M.D.
 Anderson Cancer Center, Houston, TX 2014-2016

 - Jane Coffin Childs Postdoctoral Fellow.
 Department of Cancer Biology, The University of Texas M.D.
 Anderson Cancer Center, Houston, TX 2011-2014

 - Jane Coffin Childs Postdoctoral Fellow.
 Department of Medical Oncology, Dana-Farber Cancer Institute, Harvard Medical School, Boston, MA 2010-2011